 Gold has been the traditional go-to for investors seeking the financial safe haven of hard assets, but silver is gaining ground due to its rising role in the industry.

 Today, more than half of the silver mined is used for industrial applications like medical and dental equipment, electronics, solar panels, and more.
-This growing demand combined with its relatively low price make silver an attractive investment for those looking to get into the precious metals market.
+This growing demand combined with the relatively low price of silver make this metal an attractive investment for those looking to get into the precious metals market.

 Another benefit of silver is that its price volatility makes it possible to earn short-term profits.
 If you play the market right, you can see quick returns in a short amount of time.

-This buying guide explains how to get into the silver market: the best place to buy silver, the pros and cons of different types of dealers, what to look for (and look out for) when investing, and more.
+This buying guide explains how to get into the silver market: the best place to buy silver, the pros and cons of different types of bullion dealers, what to look for (and look out for) when investing, and more.

 Not all silver offers the same benefit to your investment portfolio, so it helps to know exactly what you want to buy before finding the best place to buy silver.

 Premiums for bullion are higher than for paper silver… and you must arrange for safe storage or pay for delivery.
-But avoiding the risks associated with paper proxies is worth the extra investment (Read more on that in our article “Should I Buy Paper Gold or Gold Bullion?
-A Veteran Insider Offers Pros and Cons of Each”).
+But avoiding the risks associated with paper proxies is worth the extra investment.

 Finding the best place to buy silver is about more than just comparing prices.
 Getting a low premium is important, but you should look at a few other factors.